BryanAlano04/TricyclePermitMS/README.md

 ##### 6. System View and Data Visualization
 - 6.1 Dashboard for Management
+Overview: Total population of tricycle drivers with permits
+- Color-coding: Display via bar chart if the color is equal.
+Also, create a line chart for the revenue.
-Overview: Total population of tricycle drivers with permits Color-coded chart: Display permit status (green for valid, red for expired/pending)
+Color-coded chart: Display permit status (green for valid, red for expired/pending)
 - 6.2 Travel Schedule Management
 Implement alternating travel schedules based on permit status color coding